Overwhelmed And Stressed Out? Do Pika Pika!

 Maybe you wonder right now for how long you would survive without food?

 This depends on the condition of your body.
 But generally, it appears that a human can survive without any food for 30, even 40 days, as long the body is properly hydrated.
-Mahatma Gandhi survived 21 days of a complete starvation.
+Mahatma Gandhi survived 21 days of complete starvation.

 How long you would survive without water?